WINNER: Best Overall Application – Grand Prize

 And we will keep you informed!

-Robert Tsao • almost 11 years ago
+Robert Tsao • about 11 years ago

 Great project..
 Congrats on the first place.
 Bring more saved energy into your future projects.

-Denis Dubois • almost 11 years ago
+Denis Dubois • about 11 years ago

 Seattle Post-Intelligencer Energy Blog article about Leafully:

-Hakan K • over 10 years ago
+Hakan K • almost 11 years ago